ttjordan/team-management-instawork/team_management/frontend/README.md

 ## Development Notes
 + CORS: Disabled for development and testing.
 Enable CORS settings in production as needed.
 + Environment Management: Ensure pyenv and virtual environments are set up correctly when restarting your machine.
 + Error Handling: Basic error handling implemented.
-Production environment should have more robust logging and monitoring.
+Production environment should have more robust logging, error handling and monitoring.
 + Production Requirements: This app is currently set up for development.
 For production, you may want to implement:
 + Unit & Integration Tests: Add tests for API endpoints and React components.
 + Logging & Tracing: Set up logging for backend operations.
 + CI/CD: Continuous Integration and Deployment scripts.
 + Security Settings: Secure CORS, HTTPS, and database configurations.
++ User info section could probably be reused if it happens in many places
++ Styling could be made better
 ## Troubleshooting
 ### Backend Issues: